alexwlchan/alexwlchan.net/src/_articles/2026/2026-07-18-non-breaking-code.md

 layout: article
 date: 2026-07-18 09:00:04 +01:00
 title: Preventing line breaks in `<code>` elements
+summary: To avoid awkward line breaks, I'm adding CSS to inline code snippets that contain hyphens or spaces.
 topic: Blogging about blogging
 ---
 One of my favourite tiny details in this website is [my non-breaking spaces][me-nbsp].